cosmos/gravity-bridge/spec/slashing-spec.md

 The theft would involve exchanging of slashable Ethereum signatures and open up the possibility of a manual submission of this message by any defector in the group.

+Currently this is implemented as an ever growing array of hashes in state.

+## GRAVSLASH-02: Failure to sign tx batch, or arbitrary logic call

+This slashing condition is triggered when a validator does not sign a transaction batch or arbitrary logic call which is produced by the Gravity Cosmos module.
+This prevents two bad scenarios-

+1. A validator simply does not bother to keep the correct binaries running on their system,
+2. A cartel of >1/3 validators unbond and then refuse to sign updates, preventing any batches or logic calls from getting enough signatures to be submitted to the Gravity Ethereum contract.

-## GRAVSLASH-02: Failure to sign validator set update or tx batch
+## GRAVSLASH-03: Failure to sign validator set update

 This slashing condition is triggered when a validator does not sign a validator set update or transaction batch which is produced by the Gravity Cosmos module.
 This prevents two bad scenarios-

 1. A validator simply does not bother to keep the correct binaries running on their system,
 2. A cartel of >1/3 validators unbond and then refuse to sign updates, preventing any validator set updates from getting enough signatures to be submitted to the Gravity Ethereum contract.
-If they prevent validator set updates for longer than the Cosmos unbonding period, they can no longer be punished for submitting fake validator set updates and tx batches (GRAVSLASH-01 and GRAVSLASH-02).
+If they prevent validator set updates for longer than the Cosmos unbonding period, they can no longer be punished for submitting fake validator set updates and tx batches (GRAVSLASH-01 and GRAVSLASH-03).

-To deal with scenario 2, GRAVSLASH-02 will also need to slash validators who are no longer validating, but are still in the unbonding period.
-This means that when a validator leaves the validator set, they will need to keep running their equipment for 2 weeks.
+To deal with scenario 2, GRAVSLASH-03 will also need to slash validators who are no longer validating, but are still in the unbonding period for up to `UnbondSlashingValsetsWindow` blocks.
+This means that when a validator leaves the validator set, they will need to keep running their equipment for at least `UnbondSlashingValsetsWindow` blocks.
 This is unusual for a Cosmos chain, and may not be accepted by the validators.

-Research is ongoing for ways to allow validators to stop signing before the unbonding period is fully over.
+The current value of `UnbondSlashingValsetsWindow` is 10,000 blocks, or about 12-14 hours.
+We have determined this to be a safe value based on the following logic.
+So long as every validator leaving hte validator set signs at least one validator set update that they are not contained in then it is guaranteed to be possible for a relayer to produce a chain of validator set updates to transform the current state on the chain into the present state.

-## GRAVSLASH-03: Submitting incorrect Eth oracle claim - INTENTIONALLY NOT IMPLEMENTED
+## GRAVSLASH-04: Submitting incorrect Eth oracle claim - INTENTIONALLY NOT IMPLEMENTED

 The Ethereum oracle code (currently mostly contained in attestation.go), is a key part of Gravity.
 It allows the Gravity module to have knowledge of events that have occurred on Ethereum, such as deposits and executed batches.
 GRAVSLASH-03 is intended to punish validators who submit a claim for an event that never happened on Ethereum.